 Solving the optimization problem in Equation~\ref{optim-1} gets the perturbation $\delta$ for the watermarked image $x_w$.
 However, since the constraints of the optimization problem are extremely strict, it is difficult to solve the optimization problem.
 To address this challenge, we relax the constraints and reformulate the optimization problem as follows:

 where $l(\cdot,\cdot)$ denotes a metric to measure the distance between two watermarks.
 For instance, $l(\cdot,\cdot)$ is the mean square error in our experiments.
 The reformulated optimization problem is still challenging to solve due to the high non-linearity of the relaxed constraints.
 To address this challenge, we further reformulate the optimization problem as follows:

-where $r$ is a perturbation budget and $\epsilon$ (called \emph{attack strength threshold}) is used to ensure that the bitwise accuracy between the watermark decoded by each surrogate decoder for the perturbed image and the corresponding target watermark is high enough to produce an effective perturbation.
+where $r$ is a perturbation budget and $\epsilon$ (called \emph{sensitivity}) is used to ensure that the bitwise accuracy between the watermark decoded by each surrogate decoder for the perturbed image and the corresponding target watermark is high enough to produce an effective perturbation.

-We use projected gradient descent (PGD)~\cite{madry2018towards} to solve the optimization problem in Equation~\ref{optim-3}.
-To better control the strength of our transfer attack to evade double-tail detector, we consider the second constraint in the optimization problem in Equation~\ref{optim-3} as a condition for early stopping.
-Our detailed algorithm to find the perturbation $\delta$ is shown in Algorithm~\ref{alg1} in Appendix.
-It first initializes $\delta$ to zero and then compute the gradient of the objective function as defined in Equation~\ref{optim-3} with respect to $\delta$.
-The gradient is then used to update $\delta$ according to gradient descend.
-If the $\ell_{\infty}$-norm of the updated $\delta$ exceeds $r$, it is then projected onto the $\ell_{\infty}$-norm ball with radius $r$.
-The algorithm terminates and outputs the final perturbation $\delta$ once the number of optimization iterations or the average bitwise accuracy exceeds a predefined threshold.
+We use projected gradient descent (PGD)~\citep{madry2018towards} to solve the optimization problem in Equation~\ref{optim-3}.
+To control the strength of our transfer attack, we apply the second constraint as an early stopping condition.
+Algorithm~\ref{alg1} (Appendix) outlines the procedure for finding the perturbation $\delta$.
+The algorithm initializes $\delta$ to zero, computes gradients of the objective in Equation~\ref{optim-3}, and updates $\delta$ using gradient descent.
+If the $\ell_{\infty}$-norm of $\delta$ exceeds $r$, it is projected back onto the $\ell_{\infty}$-norm ball.
+The algorithm stops when a set iteration limit or bitwise accuracy threshold is reached.